neurodata/bilateral-connectome/docs/slides/princeton/princeton.md

 # Bilateral symmetry

-> "This brain is bilaterally symmetric"
+> "This brain is bilaterally symmetric."
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  -Neuroscientists

 > "What does that even mean?
 And how would we know if it wasn't?"